 Indy library is an open source client/server communications library that supports TCP/UDP/RAW sockets, as well as over 100 higher level protocols including SMTP, POP3, IMAP, NNTP, HTTP, FTP, and many more.
 Indy is written in Delphi but is also available for C++Builder and FreePascal. sgcWebSockets uses Indy as a base for some components and the different sgcWebSockets Editions make a different use of the Indy library.

-sgcWebSockets supports protocols like HTTP/2 which require the use of ALPN, can use TLS 1.3 using openSSL 1.1.1 or openSSL 3.0.0... all these features are not supported by standard Indy library, so sgcWebSockets Enterprise edition includes a custom Indy library which supports this features.
-To avoid uninstall the standard Indy library from the IDE, the required Indy files are renamed adding the prefix "sgc", so for example: the unit "IdGlobal" is renamed to "sgcIdGlobal".
+sgcWebSockets supports protocols like HTTP/2 which require the use of ALPN, can use TLS 1.3 using openSSL 1.1.1 or openSSL 3.0.0... all these features are not supported by the standard Indy library, so sgcWebSockets Enterprise edition includes a custom Indy library that supports these features.
+To avoid uninstalling the standard Indy library from the IDE, the required Indy files are renamed by adding the prefix "sgc", so for example: the unit "IdGlobal" is renamed to "sgcIdGlobal".
 This way, both versions can coexist without problems.

 Find below which Indy version is used by every sgcWebSockets Edition:

-Customers with a "Registered" licenses, are old licenses before the sgcWebSockets package was splitted, will find the following sgcWebSockets package versions:
+Customers with "Registered" licenses, which are old licenses from before the sgcWebSockets package was split, will find the following sgcWebSockets package versions:

-*The sgcWebSockets_min_indy is the same that sgcWebSockets Enterprise edition.
+*The sgcWebSockets_min_indy is the same as sgcWebSockets Enterprise edition.

 {$DEFINE SGC_CUSTOM_INDY}